toshimaru/blog.toshima.ru/_posts/2016-04-09-rails-new-uglifier-error.md

 ---
-title: how to fix uglifier Bundler::GemRequireError
+title: How to fix uglifier Bundler::GemRequireError
 tags: rails
+last_modified_at: 2019-09-10
 ---

 I got an error below when I tried to run `rails server` after running `rails new`.